pierre-haessig/test-remote/README.md

 # OMEdit
-A Modelica connection editor for OpenModelica.
+A graphical Modelica connection editor for OpenModelica.

 ## Dependencies